 Visual Appeal – 4.5/5

 These are some of the most intense watercolor pencils we have come across.
 The inclusion of additional extra-fine pigment into the lead is noticeable, and the result is an extremely powerful level of color output.
-Despite the intensity, output is smooth and there is little evidence of graininess or color manipulation.
+Despite the intensity, laying out color is smooth and there is little evidence of graininess or color manipulation.
 They blend well enough by themselves but with the addition of water some really interesting color hues and patterns can be created and controlled.
 Color choices might be a bit lacking in the smaller sets but with the 80-piece you shouldn’t have any issues.
 There are also sets (landscape, for example) that hone in on certain color palettes.
 This is great for those people who like to focus primarily on certain settings or locations in their works.
 Our favorite colors are the yellows and green as they really seem to pop off the page (but the darker colors are great in their own right).

 Usability and Durability – 5/5

 The Caran d’Ache Aquarelle Museum watercolor pencils are extremely smooth and output is buttery.
 Lightfastness issues aren’t a concern and the color intensity can easily be altered with additional passes or simply adding some water.
 The pencils are well-made and the lead is quite strong and easy to sharpen to whatever point you need with a sharpener.
 You can also put on multiple layers, even varying colors, without worry.
 You can tell that Caran d’Ache has a good understanding of what needs to go into colored pencil lead.
 As we mentioned above, another great feature is that you can actually use this with or without water.
 While you will obviously have much more dramatic blending with the inclusion of water or another type of solvent, even when dry they perform quite well.